|

 court.
 Reference: RJR---MacDonald Inc. v.
 Reference: R. v Big M Drug Mart Ltd. [1985] 1.
 R.C.S. at The supremacy of the Constitution declared in s.
 52 dictates that no one can be convicted under an

 unconstitutional law.
-Any
+Any accused,

-the constitutional invalidity of the law under which the charge is brought.
+constitutional invalidity of the law under which the charge is brought.
 Reference: The Queen v.
 Christopher Clay and others JUDGMENT,

 JUSTICE McCART .
 August 14, 1997 I wish to turn now to some statistical evidence which was introduced